Public Knowledge and Expertise Under Authoritarian Siege: A Defense of Academic Freedom from Digital Journalism Studies external link

 Joint submission in response to the Call for Evidence on the Delegated Regulation on data access provided for in the Digital Services Act (DSA).
 Article 40 DSA is a crucial provision to operationalize the regulation’s risk mitigation provisions vis-a-vis very large online platforms (VLOPs) and very large search engines (VLOSEs).
 In essence, Article 40 DSA enables data access to Digital Services Coordinators (DSCs) or the Commission, “vetted researchers” and other researchers, provided certain conditions are met.
 Our submission is predominantly concerned with the data access for vetted researchers and researchers in relation to VLOPs.

-academic research, data access, Digital services act, Online platforms
+academic research, data access, Digital Services Act (DSA), Online platforms

 Bibtex